AdaCore/gpr/doc/gprbuild_ug/companion_tools.rst

 sources.
 So it installs the correct variant of the source after resolving the preprocessing directives.

+For convenience, GPRinstall automatically installs GNATprove artifacts if they are found in the build library directory.

 The parts of a project that can be installed are:

 * sources of a project